typedb/typedb-docs/09-query/02-get-query.md

 [tab:end]
 </div>

-This returns 10 instances of the `person` (entity) type starting from the 100th person ordered by their `age`.
+This returns 10 instances of the `person` (entity) type starting from the 6th person ordered by their `full-name`.

 ## Summary
 A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
 We use the modifiers `limit`, `order by` and `offset` to retrieve an optionally ordered subset of the matched instances.